boldflight/BibleConverter/test_EPUB/output/Amos.md

 The Lord is his name!
-[9] He flashes destruction down upon the strong so that destruction overwhelms the fortified places. they despise anyone who speaks honestly.
+[9] He flashes destruction down upon the strong so that destruction overwhelms the fortified places.

+[10] The Israelites hate anyone who arbitrates at the city gate;
+they despise anyone who speaks honestly.
 [11] Therefore, because you make the poor pay taxes on their crops and exact a grain tax from them,